krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   Lifecycle policies cannot delete an object version with a legal hold.
   This feature lets you keep an object version for as __long as needed__ Once the legal hold is removed, the object version can be deleted.
+  To remove a Legal Hold on an object in Amazon S3, you must disable the legal hold status for that specific object version.
 - __Retention Period__
   We can also protect an object version from deletion or modification by __specifying a retention period__
   - In __Governance Mode__, anyone with __S3:BypassGovernanceRetention__ permission can override retention configuration and delete the object version